redhat-partner-tech/automated-smart-management/collections/ansible_collections/amazon/aws/CONTRIBUTING.md

 ### Code of Conduct
-The `amazon.aws` collection follows the Ansible project's [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
+The `community.aws` collection follows the Ansible project's [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
 Please read and familiarize yourself with this document.